nisha3p/nisha3p/README.md

 - 🔭 I’m currently working on Data Structures and Algorithms
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Web Based Hackathons
-- 🤔 I’m looking for help with consistency and time management
+- 🤔 I’m looking for help with Time Management.
 - 📫 How to reach me: nishajun2000@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love painting and sketching and can doodle a cute caricature anytime.